sandraliv/fastAPI-ferilskra/README.md

 -----------------------------------------------
 Prerequisites:
 Make sure you have python and pip installed on your computer.
-You can verify by running the commands:
+You can verify by running the commands: <br>
-`python --version`
+`python --version`<br>
 `pip --version`

 The steps to take for cloning the project